 Pluriform: differences and kinship!

 The Wheel visualizes how the plurality of expressions varies in different cultural traditions and at the same time circles around a pivot ― a quest for wisdom on how to live ‘the good life’.
-The colours in the four quadrants and in the centre refer to the symbolism of the five natural elements (earth, water, air, fire and ether) and they spiral around the axis, the white small circle, in which the four coloured quadrants meet.
+The colours in the four quadrants and in the center refer to the symbolism of the five natural elements (earth, water, air, fire and ether) and they spiral around the axis, the white small circle, in which the four colored quadrants meet.